 The ex-Red Devils midfielder, who retired for a second time in May, believes the wantaway striker should shun a move to the capital and stay at Old TraffordFormer Manchester United midfielder Paul Scholes has urged Wayne Rooney to reject the advances of Chelsea and Arsenal and remain at Old Trafford.

-The London clubs have shown an interest in signing the 27-year-old striker this summer, who asked to leave the club at the end of last season - according to Sir Alex Ferguson.
+As revealed by Goal, the London clubs have shown an interest in signing the 27-year-old striker, who asked to leave the club at the end of last season - according to Sir Alex Ferguson.

 But Scholes, who retired from football for a second time in May, is convinced that Rooney would be best served by staying with the Premier League champions.